JeffreySarnoff/ErrorfreeArithmetic.jl/docs/src/intro.md

 hi === arithmetic_operation(x, y)
 hi + lo === hi # hi, lo do not overlap
 ```
-There are error-free transformations of e.g. the sum of three or four floating point values, fma and some other operations.
-The error-free transformations for the sum of three values and for fma return 3 values, and  that for the sum of four values returns 4 values.
+There are error-free transformations that return more than 2 values.
+The EFTs for the sum of three values and for fma return 3 values, and  that for the sum of four values returns 4 values.
 Most of this discussion focuses on 2-argument functions.